nickc1/nickc1.github.io/skNLA.md

 The top is the [logistic map][logistic-map-wiki].
 It is a classic chaotic system.
 The second is a sine wave with a little bit of noise added.
 The bottom is white noise.
 After calculating near neighbors, calculating the forecast and forecast skill, the following plot is produced.

+![xmap_lib_len](/assets/nla/forecast_skill_chaos_periodic_noise.png){: .center-image }

 Both the logistic map and periodic map $$R^2$$ values fall off as the distance away in the phase space is increased.
-The sine wave, however, has almost a perfect forecast skill
+The sine wave, however, has almost a perfect forecast skill.

-![xmap_lib_len](/assets/nla/forecast_skill_chaos_periodic_noise.png){: .center-image }

 The plot above is a little different from what was shown in the quick example above.
 Here we are looking at the forecast skill (y-axis) plotted against the average distance to a particular near neighbor (x-axis).
 To clarify, the first point on the plots above is the average distance to the first near neighbor for all the points in the testing set.
-For example, if there were 3 points in our testing set and the first near neighbors to those points had a distance [1.3, 4.5, 2.7].
+For example, if there were 3 samples in our testing set and the first near neighbor to those points had distances [1.3, 4.5, 2.7] respectively.
 We would say that the average distance for the first near neighbor is:

 $$\frac{.18 + .45 + .27}{3} = .30$$